Choens/git-for-research-scientists/README.md

 know.
 Please understand that non-FOSS suggestions are likely to be rejected.
 And no, I don't want you to lecture me about the fact I'm using GH to say this.

+# Images

+Many users will recognize the files in the img/ folder as belonging to the Web Comit "Piled Higher and Deeper".
+I will switch up my compiling code to pull these in during the compilation in the future and stop hosting these images here.
+Please don't sue me.
+I'm not making any money off of this.
+In the meantime and in the future, ALL rights to the images in the img/ folder belong to the creative mind who drew them.
+I wish I could dry like that.
+I really do.